Technician Finds $434K Worth Of Cocaine Hidden In Plane's Nose Gear

 The flight originated in Colombia.
 It made a stop here in Miami.
 The journey finally ended up in Tulsa, Oklahoma.
 That’s where a technician found the coke in the plane’s electronics bay.

-“One of my deputies received a call out here saying that maintenance individuals working on a plane found what essentially was cocaine,” explained Tulsa’s sheriff.
+“One of my deputies received a call out here saying that maintenance individuals working on a plane found what essentially was cocaine,” explained Tulsa’s sheriff, Vic Regalado.
 “The plane left Bogota, came into Miami, got picked up on a computer for routine maintenance.
 Usually that would happen in Miami, but they were overloaded so they assigned it up here.”

 The cocaine was reportedly worth around $434,000.